Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - It has the ability to create polls, quizzes, word clouds and more.
 - Customizable themes and layouts.
 - Allows the use of images as answers to questions.
+- Supports QR code to join the presentation.

 Limitations:

 - It doesn't seamlessly integrate into existing workflows, you have to switch to a web browser.
-- No QR code to join support. // It does have
-- More of a presentation tool than a voting tool. // Not really

 Break down what it is these solutions are doing.